The Daily Walk with Love

 Across Full-System Upgrades

-to share it and see if anyone else
+and so want to share it and see if

-The Daily Walk with Love (Link to Home page and blog), republished January 11, 2020, by Paul Evans.
-After over five years of study of AI (artificial intelligence) and with some lingering paranoia about it all, which is fading pretty quickly, I believe I may have an ideea which might contribute to deep learning abilities for virtual/voice assistants over full system upgrades.
+The Daily Walk with Love (Link to Home page and blog), republished February 28, 2020, by Paul Evans.
+After over five years of study of AI (artificial intelligence) and with some lingering paranoia about it all, which is fading pretty quickly, I believe I may have an idea which might contribute to deep learning abilities for virtual/voice assistants over full system upgrades.

 I believe this might help the Defense Department and Microsoft (as well as Linux and Apple) a lot.
 As I have already made a document of the central ideas, and will leave the details to the professionals.
 Here is the gist of my ideas, which I have been mulling over for at least a week: